lukso-network/docs/docs/guides/universal-profile/transfer-lyx.md

 const myUP = new web3.eth.Contract(UniversalProfile.abi, myUPAddress);

 // the KeyManager is the owner of the Universal Profile
-// so we can call the owner() function to obtain the KeyManager's address const owner = await myUP.methods.owner().call();
+// so we can call the owner() function to obtain the KeyManager contract address const owner = await myUP.methods.owner().call();
 const myKM = new web3.eth.Contract(KeyManager.abi, owner);
 ```